Chapter 13 Bankruptcy Lawyer

 This chapter is only for debt situations that involve more than one country.
 The intention is for American bankruptcy courts, the foreign debtor, and foreign courts to cooperate over the issue.
 So, someone who is a foreign debtor with assets in multiple countries would file to operate under Chapter 15.

-If you aren’t sure which bankruptcy chapter is right for you, please call today so a chapter 13 bankruptcy lawyer in Tampa, FL can provide the information you need to make the best decision.
+If you aren’t sure which bankruptcy chapter is right for you, please call today so a lawyer can provide the information you need to make the best decision.